stelzinga/MF/Management_Framework-Appendix.md

     - Dedicated Controlling note
 ________________________________________
 ## PDA (Software)
-Throughout the Management Cycle, certain Tools are deemed 'standard' or 'baseline'.
+Throughout Management, certain Tools are deemed 'standard' or 'baseline'.
 This standard is referred to as the *Personal Digital Assistant* or *PDA* and is composed of:

 - Mail
 - Calendar